smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     tripInfo:
       description: "Describes the trip the vehicle corresponding to this observation is making.
-SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
       properties:
         route_id:
-          description: Property.
-Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
+          description: Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on
           type: string
+          x-ngsi:
+            type: Property
         schedule_relationship:
-          description: "Property.
-Describes if the Route/Trip has been scheduled.
-SameAs: 'schedule_relationship' field from GTFS Realtime message-TripDescriptor ENUM[SCHEDULED, ADDED, UNSCHEDULED, CANCELED] (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+          description: "Describes if the Route/Trip has been scheduled.
+SameAs: 'schedule_relationship' field from GTFS Realtime message-TripDescriptor ENUM[SCHEDULED, ADDED, UNSCHEDULED, CANCELED] (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
         start_date:
-          description: "Property.
-Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
+          description: "Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
 An example format for this field - YYYYMMDD.
-SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
         start_time:
-          description: "Property.
-Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
+          description: "Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
 An example format for this field - 11:15:35 or 25:15:35.
-SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           format: time
           type: string
+          x-ngsi:
+            type: Property
         trip_direction:
-          description: "Property.
-Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
-SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+          description: "Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
+SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
         trip_id:
-          description: 'Property.
-Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.'
+          description: 'Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId'
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property